awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-content-delivery-network-distribution.md

 A *directory and file override* can be used to override, or add an exception to, the default behavior you selected\.
 For example, if you chose to *cache everything*, use an override to specify a directory, file, or file type that your distribution shouldn't cache\.
 Alternately, if you chose to *cache nothing*, use an override to specify a directory, file, or file type that your distribution should cache\.

 In the **Directory and file overrides** section of the page, you can specify a path to a directory or a file to cache, or not cache\.
 Use an asterisk symbol to specify wildcard directories \(`path/to/assets/*`\), and file types \(`*.html`, `*jpg`, `*js`\)\.
 Directories and file paths are case\-sensitive\.

+**Note**
+The directory and file override options are not available when you select a Lightsail bucket as the origin of your distribution\.
+Everything that is stored in the selected bucket is cached\.

 These are just a few examples of how you can specify directory and file overrides:
 + Specify the following to cache all files in the document root of an Apache web server running on a Lightsail instance\.